-However, you don’t necessarily need to a run a marathon or cut out all unhealthy food to make yourself healthier.
-By simply making a few small tweaks to your daily routine you can improve your fitness and health without totally reorganising your schedule.
+You don’t need to a run a marathon or cut out all unhealthy food to make yourself healthier.
+By making a few small tweaks to your daily routine you can lose weight and improve your health without totally reorganising your schedule.

 1. Take the stairs